astro-fusion/astro-blogs/20_Transit/07_Saturn_Transit/200708_Saturn_transit_8th_House_from_natal_moon.md

 ---
-title: 'Saturn transit 8th House from natal moon'
+title: Saturn transit 8th House from natal moon
 description: |
   Saturn's transit through the 8th house from the natal Moon is often difficult, bringing about obstacles, financial losses, and health issues.
 The individual may face severe challenges, including possible legal issues and threats to well-being.
 pubDate: '2024-09-19'